Update 8/162021: Due to wildfires and heavy smoke and haze, this trip has been delayed.

 Medicine Rocks State Park, Montana #58398 Purchase

 I’m thrilled to announce the first group of new images from my recent photo tour is now complete.
-You can check out a portfolio of selected images here or by clicking on any of the images appearing in this post.
 To view the entire edit all of the newly added images, go to our Stock Images page and click on the location you’d like to see.

 The second half of all the new images should be ready for viewing in the next week or two.
 That group of new images will include Maine, New Hampshire, Vermont, and Pennsylvania, with the main subject matter being fall color.
 Check back here soon or sign up for email updates to be notified of promotions or image news.
 I’ll also be adding regular in-depth posts here about specific locations and subjects covered on this trip.